Customs flows

 Replacing a customs shipment is only possible when the declaration has not reached the Accepted status or beyond.
 Replacing is done by simply changing the message type to "Replace" when sending the customs shipment to CAS to the ingestion API.
 This will restart the complete customs flow and all manual edits will be lost.
 However, it will also mean that all relevant deductions can be executed again starting from the new data.

-When the declaration is already send to customs (status Accepted and beyond), you'll need to invalidate the declaration as customs will need to be informed of the change.
+When the declaration is already sent to customs (status Accepted and beyond), you'll need to invalidate the declaration as customs will need to be informed of the change.